Anal gland disease in cats can affect any age, breed, or sex. If caught early, it can be quick and easy to treat.

 - Hair loss around the tail or tummy

 Find out other reasons why your cat may be scratching in our Itchy cats article.

 Are some cats at greater risk of anal gland disease than others?

 The following factors can all lead to an increased risk of anal gland disease:

 - Low-quality or inadequate diets, or those with too little fibre

-- Skin conditions, feline inflammatory bowel disease, and allergies
+- Skin conditions, feline inflammatory bowel disease, Food allergies and environmental allergies.

 How is anal gland disease diagnosed in cats?